 Fostering Open Networking Communities Worldwide

-That’s why we have founded the Australian Open Networking User Group (AONUG) where you can meet other local open network enthusiasts and learn more about open networking.
+That’s why we founded the Australian Open Networking User Group (AONUG) where you can meet other local open network enthusiasts and learn more about open networking.
 Things like ONAP, OPNFV, OpenDaylight and lots more.
 Come along, have a beer and discuss everything open in networking!